Soimuen11/Portfolio/readme.md

 # Personal Portfoglio

 Hello World!
 This is my portfoglio as a front-end developer.
 It is entirely written in HTML5 and CSS3.
+For the styling, I used google fonts, font awesome and flexbox.

 ## Todos

-+ add blurring effect to background img [DONE]
-+ Create project page to showcase best 3 projects (at least)
-+ Change yahoo icon to mail/envelope/@ icon
-+ Voir comment mieux en valeur quotation
-+ Encrypt email address within contact.html
-+ Write a better about page with content more relevant for a frontend position
++ Fix responsivity issues
++ Add more projects whenever I have more to showcase

 ## When done